KB2002.522

 Answer

-Version 2.5.b.20020521 and later lets you control when Domain Time II overrides the maximum disparity setting.
 Disparity refers to how far off from the correct time your machine is.
-Domain Time II components let you specify a maximum value; potential corrections greater than your maximum are not applied.
-For example, Domain Time Full Client, on the Client Timing tab of the control panel applet, lets you specify "Only accept corrections of less than ________ minutes."
+Domain Time II Servers and Clients let you specify a maximum value for this disparity; potential corrections greater than your maximum are not applied.

 The purpose of having a maximum disparity is to keep your machine from accepting time from a server that has "gone mad."
 Mad servers, also called "false tickers," are servers that don't know they are serving incorrect time.
 Servers normally express, along with the time, an opinion of whether or not their time is correct.
 A mad server will say its time has been verified when in fact it hasn't.